Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Why Do Children Love to Hang Upside Down?

-Similarly, in yoga, the plow, candle, headstand and handstand are all inversion poses that aim for the same results: most beneficial for circulation, balance and increased brainpower.
+Similarly, in yoga, the plow, candle, headstand, and handstand are all inversion poses that aim for the same results: most beneficial for circulation, balance and increased brainpower.
 However, it's not the same as losing all of your weight to gravity, without head or hand support.
 For that great feeling of total weightlessness, you need to precariously balance horizontally around your center of gravity, the pelvis.

-Children love hanging upside down so much, they keep asking "again, again!".
-After picking up each child in the class to hang them upside down, I got very tired.
-I sometimes even got a backache.
-Then I wished some giant could pick me up by the ankles and shake me loose from all the heavy lifting.
+After picking up between six to eight children per class to hang them upside down, understandably, I got very tired.
+I sometimes even got a backache!
+Then I wished some giant could pick me up by my ankles and shake me loose from all the heavy lifting.
 How could that be achieved?

 Discovering Gravity Inversion

 Then, to my delight, I discovered the Gravity Inversion Table which does just that for adults!
-I purchased a Gravity Inversion Table immediately and have been using it about once a week for 10 minutes for many years.
-I never suffered with back pain, a stiff neck or tight shoulders ever since.
+I purchased one immediately and have been hanging upside down about once a week for 10 minutes for many years.
+I have never suffered any back pain, stiff neck or tight shoulders ever since.
+Thank you, children.

-As you can see on the next video, the ankles are firmly held in a padded clamp.
+As you can see in the next video, the ankles are firmly held in a padded clamp.
 A slight raising of the arms controls the downward angle towards hanging completely upside down.
 Both the Yoga Swing and the Gravity Inversion Table allow gentle traction in the opposite direction to the norm.
 Gentle traction against the constant downward pulling force of gravity is exhilarating.
 How come?
-Just like children, adult bodies too enjoy instant relief from gravity once in a while to get all their bits back into place.
+Just like children, adult bodies too can enjoy instant relief from gravity once in a while to get all their bits back into place.

 Benefits of Gravity Inversion